Estate Planning Attorney

 Law Offices of Gregory S. Duncan

-The Law Offices of Gregory S. Duncan is devoted to advising clients on all estate planning matters, from establishing a revocable living trust, executing marital agreements to the administration of a probate estate.
+The Law Offices of Gregory S. Duncan is committed to providing expert advice on all aspects of estate planning, from creating revocable living trusts and drafting marital agreements to managing the probate process.

-Whether you want to plan for a growing family, are starting a new business, or need advanced estate planning services, our offices will work with you to design an efficient and effective estate plan that helps you accomplish your goals.
+Whether you're planning for a growing family, launching a new business, or need more advanced estate planning strategies, we will collaborate with you to create a tailored and efficient plan that helps you meet your objectives.

-Estate planning involves much more than simply drafting a Will.
-The primary purpose of an Estate Plan is to assist you in examining your financial needs and assets in order to pass your wealth on to your heirs efficiently and privately.
+Estate planning involves much more than simply drafting a Will—it’s a comprehensive approach to securing your legacy.
+The goal of an estate plan is to help you assess your financial needs and assets so that you can pass on your wealth to your heirs in a manner that is both efficient and private.

-An estate plan provides guidance for your loved ones under a variety of circumstances, including those in which you are no longer able to make decisions for yourself.
-An effective estate plan should consist of documents such as a Revocable Living Trust, Pour-Over Wills, Powers of Attorney, Health Care Directives, and Grant Deeds to any real property you may own.
-Your estate plan should always include plans for the disposition of all your real and personal property and any family-owned businesses.
+A well-crafted estate plan offers guidance for your loved ones in various situations, including when you're unable to make decisions for yourself.
+Key documents in an estate plan typically include a Revocable Living Trust, Pour-Over Wills, Powers of Attorney, Health Care Directives, and Grant Deeds for any real property you own.
+It should also address the distribution of your real and personal property, as well as any family-owned businesses.

 What is a Durable Power of Attorney for Financial Matters?